Tania Kolinko / Shutterstock.com

 JStone / Shutterstock.com

 Kids born in 2018 will never get to see Tom Petty play a concert, Mary Tyler Moore toss her hat or Jerry Lewis crack a joke.
+So many greats enjoyed by their parents and grandparents are now gone.

 What other things will be distant memories when the babies of 2018 start coming of age?
 Share them in comments below or on our Facebook page.